c42f/MicroLogging.jl/README.md

 Here we've got to choose between lexical vs dynamic scope to look up the log handler code.
 MicroLogging chooses a *dynamically scoped* log handler bound to the current task.
-To understand why this is a good choice, consider the two audiences of a logging library:
+To understand why this might be good choice, consider the two audiences of a logging library:

 * *Package authors* want to emit logs in a simple way, without caring about how they're dispatched.
-* *System programmers* must care about the system as built up from many packages.
-They need to control how logs are dispatched, but don't care about how they're emitted.
+* *Application programmers* care about a complete application as built up from many packages.
+They need to control how log records are dispatched, but don't get any control over how they're created.

-System programmers tend to be calling functions from many different packages to achieve an overall task.
-With dynamic scoping for log handlers, it's trival for these programmers to control log dispatch per call stack (that is, per task/thread):
+Application programmers tend to be calling functions from many different packages to achieve an overall task.
+With dynamic scoping for log handlers, it's easy to control log dispatch based on task.

 ```julia
 logger = MyLogger(#= ... =#)